FabianGroeger96/deep-embedded-music/README.md

 ```

 ### Run tensorboard
 The tensorboard can be used, to examine the results from the trained models.
-The tensorboard can be started by executing the docker command below.
+The tensorboard can be started by
+ executing the docker command below.
 The tensorboard is then available on [http://localhost:6006](http://localhost:6006).
+The `--logdir` specifies the location of the results to visualise.
 ```shell script
 docker run -it -p 6006:6006 --rm -v ${PWD}:/tf/ --name deep-embedded-music-tensorboard \
 tensorflow/tensorflow:2.1.0-gpu-py3 \